rails/rails/guides/source/active_record_querying.md

 ### Optimistic Locking

 Optimistic locking allows multiple users to access the same record for edits, and assumes a minimum of conflicts with the data.
 It does this by checking whether another process has made changes to a record since it was opened.
-An +ActiveRecord::StaleObjectError+ exception is thrown if that has occurred and the update is ignored.
+An `ActiveRecord::StaleObjectError` exception is thrown if that has occurred and the update is ignored.

 <strong>Optimistic locking column</strong>

-In order to use optimistic locking, the table needs to have a column called +lock_version+ of type integer.
-Each time the record is updated, Active Record increments the +lock_version+ column.
-If an update request is made with a lower value in the +lock_version+ field than is currently in the +lock_version+ column in the database, the update request will fail with an +ActiveRecord::StaleObjectError+.
+In order to use optimistic locking, the table needs to have a column called `lock_version` of type integer.
+Each time the record is updated, Active Record increments the `lock_version` column.
+If an update request is made with a lower value in the `lock_version` field than is currently in the `lock_version` column in the database, the update request will fail with an `ActiveRecord::StaleObjectError`.
 Example:

 ```ruby
 c1 = Client.find(1)